Reds vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (11-3) will take to the mound for the Cubs and make his 20th start of the season.
+- The Cubs will hand the ball to Drew Smyly (8-7) for his 20th start of the season.

 |Opponent